slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Have exactly one vice.
 Two is too much.
 None makes you boring.
 Drink cocktails.
 Beer is for uncreative people.'*

+> *'Great minds discuss ideas.
+Average minds discuss events.
+Small minds discuss people.' -- Henry Thomas Buckle*

 When people criticize your life they are speaking about their fears and limitations not yours.
 Only take advice from [those achieving what you want to achieve](chapter_1_self.md#on-feedback).
 Ignore and be flattered by the rest.

-> *'Never hate people who are jealous of you, but respect their jealousy.
-They think that you're better than them.'*
+> *'The dogs bark but the caravan moves on.' -- Arab proverb*
 > *'Don’t argue your path with other people.
 Walk it.' -- Lazy Yogi*

-> *'The dogs bark but the caravan moves on.' -- Arab proverb*
+> *'It is not greed that drives the world, but envy.' -- Warren Buffet*
+> *'Never hate people who are jealous of you.
+Respect their jealousy, they think that you're better than them.'*
+> *'Once they stop talking to you, they start to talk about you.'*

 > *'Consensus happens just in the beginning and in the end of something.'*

-> *'Once they stop talking to you, they start to talk about you.'*

-> *'It is not greed that drives the world, but envy.' -- Warren Buffet*

-HOWEVER... beware of blindspots, not all criticism is envy.
+However beware of blindspots, not all criticism is envy.

+> *'Let me never fall into the vulgar mistake of dreaming that I am persecuted whenever I am contradicted.' -- Ralph Waldo Emerson*
 > *'When somebody says something bad about you, is negativity.
 When everyone says it, is advice.'*

-> *'If too many users are wrong, it's probably your fault.'*

 > *'The important thing is not to stop questioning.
 Curiosity has its own reason for existing.'*

-> *'Let me never fall into the vulgar mistake of dreaming that I am persecuted whenever I am contradicted.' -- Ralph Waldo Emerson*

 <!--
-> *'Never tell the truth to people who are not worthy of it.' --  Mark Twain*
+> *'Never tell the truth to people who are not worthy of it.' --  Mark Twain* -->
-> *'There’s only one thing that will make them stop hating you.
-And that’s being so good at what you do that they can’t ignore you.' -- Orson Scott Card*

-Vives do que?
-Vivo da minha criatividade.

-o homem de negocios sonha (ambicao - forcas activas), o ersto da populacao por necessidade ou medo constrói o sonho (forcas reactivas)

-> *'Great minds discuss ideas.
-Average minds discuss events.
-Small minds discuss people.' -- Henry Thomas Buckle* -->